 The wrought nails (Rockler) on the cross pieces are nly for decoration, as the screws and adhesive hold the boards together.
 Extra blocking was installed where the track will be mounted after the drywall is installed.
 This was done to ensure the track will be secure with the weight of the door.
 A header board was installed to ensure the track standoffs did not wear into the drywall behind it.
 While the installation kit came with 3 1/2″ lag screws, it was necessary to get some 5″ screws to ensure they mounted through the blocking in the wall.

 A door handle was ordered from Amazon, and a old style hook and eye secures the door when occupied.
 Instead of using the supplied door guide, I upgraded to an adjustable roller type guide to better align the door during use.
-The final addition will be a antique or reproduction “RESTROOM” sign.
+The final addition was installing a reproduction “RESTROOM” sign (Amazon).
 Installation was very easy, and the door operates very smoothly.

 This was a very easy inexpensive and good looking project.